davesann/let-map/API.md

 ```
 Macro.

-As for assoc-syms but uses a provided namespace.
+As for assoc-syms, creates keys in a provided namespace.

      The provided namespace can be: string; keyword; namespaced keyword; or symbol.
        strings, keywords and symbols takes the literal value for the namespace.